 Peacocks have long tails, and they use them for many occasions, but they use them mainly for mating.
 Male peacocks use their tails for mating and to attract female peacocks.
 It usually starts in late February and until early August.

-Cows are one of the useful animals because they provide most of the dairy products humans consume.
+Cows are useful animals because they provide most of the dairy products humans consume.
 They are sturdy, but gentle animals and they love socializing too.
-Cows build a strong relationship with their families and friends, and they can last their entire lives.
+Cows build a strong relationships with their families and friends, and they can last their entire lives.

 Cows have long tails, and they have a use for it.
-Tails are an important device for socializing in cattles.
+Tails are an important device for socializing in cattle.
 Cows wag their tails to show emotions and if they are being irritated.
-They also wag their tails if they are about to kick and to swat insects.
+They also wag their tails if they are about to kick and swat insects.

 Giraffes are also social animals, and they love to live in a group.
 The group of giraffes is called herds, which have 10 to 20 members, and they can be up to 50 members.
 Giraffes have no strong social ties like other animal species except the mothers who love their offspring more than anything else.